MCG Manager - v20029

 2. Help

-7. Filename - Filename of song file
+7. Filename - Filename of songs

-8. Title - Title of song file
+8. Title - Title of songs

-9. Artist- Artist name of song file
+9. Artist- Artist of songs

-12. Folder - Location of song file
+12. Folder - Folder path of songs

 13. Settings - Encode settings